Massachusetts Exempt vs Non-Exempt Employees

-Unfortunately, many employers try to incorrectly categorize non-exempt employees as exempt for purposes of saving the company money.
-If this happens to you or if your rights are violated by your employer in any way related to classification as an exempt employee, you may be able to take legal action.
+Unfortunately, many employers try to incorrectly categorize non-exempt employees as exempt employees for purposes of not paying overtime wages.
+If this happens to you and your rights are violated by your employer classifying you as an exempt employee, you may be able to take legal action.

 - Outsides salespeople can be considered exempt.

 - Some mechanics at auto dealers may be considered exempt.

 - Fishermen and seamen are generally exempt.